The loop FOREACH is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.

 });

-As we can see, most languages have the concept of a FOREACH loop, which allows us to perform an action on all the elements of a collection.
+As we can see, most languages have the concept of FOREACH (understood as a loop that allows us to perform an action on all elements of a collection).

-Some languages like C# or PHP have a reserved word foreach.
-While other languages like C++ or Java use variations of syntax using for.
+Some languages like C# or PHP have a reserved word foreach

-On the other hand, some languages like JavaScript, TypeScript, or Kotlin, do not have a FOREACH loop of their own.
-Instead, they provide the functionality through a collection method.
+On the other hand, some languages like JavaScript, TypeScript, or Kotlin, lack a dedicated FOREACH loop in the language.
+Instead, they provide the functionality through a method of the collection.

-In any case, the functionality and objective are the same and, apart from syntax differences, they are basically equivalent.
+In any case, the functionality and the goal are the same.
+Apart from syntax differences, they are basically equivalent.